-BT is making a big deal of the fact that it is introducing ADSL services next month, offering high-speed internet access on demand to residential and small business users over their existing copper phone lines.
-Alas, this may spell further problems, because ADSL could cannibalise its existing leased line revenues by effectively offering the same service for a fraction of the price - as little as £50 per month, compared with several thousand for a leased line.
+BT is making a big deal of the fact that it is introducing ADSL services next month, offering high-speed Internet access on demand to residential and small business users over their existing copper phone lines.
+Alas, this may spell further problems, because ADSL could cannibalise its existing leased line revenue by effectively offering the same service for a fraction of the price - as little as £50 per month, compared to several thousand for a leased line.

 BT's market capitalisation has not benefited as much as some from the internet and mobile revolution: at £62 billion, it is dwarfed by Vodafone Airtouch at £161 billion.